 - A walk along Vancouver’s Star Walk on the Granville Strip

-- A visit to BC’s biggest casino: Parq Vancouver
+- A visit the biggest casino in British Columbia: Parq Vancouver

-From downtown you can get on the Skytrain and get off at Commercial-Broadway for access to Vancouver’s cultural heart.
+From downtown Vancouver you can get on the Skytrain and get off at Commercial-Broadway for access to our city’s cultural heart.

 Commercial Drive is an area officially known as Vancouver’s little Italy.
 It’s full of quirky bars, enotecas, and thrift shops.
 Beer lovers can hit some tasting rooms in the nearby the Yeast Van Brewery District, the beating heart of Vancouver’s craft beer scene.

-It has a much more residential feel and this is what I want you to get on the last day – a true local neighbourhood where Vancouverites live their day to day.
+It’s a fun place but with a residential feel and this is what I want you to get on the last day – a true local neighbourhood where Vancouverites live their day to day.

 Spend the evening drinking and eating here, and that’s four days in Vancouver done!